NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/F/Fossil Fragment (Eurypterid Paddle).md

 * * *

-The tip of an oar-like limb specialized for swimming becomes a [[Bestiary 3/Spiny Eurypterid|Spiny Eurypterid]] when activated.
+The tip of an oar-like limb specialized for swimming becomes a [[Spiny Eurypterid|Spiny Eurypterid]] when activated.
 It can be called upon once a week for up to 24 hours.
 The eurypterid can serve as a mount for a creature one size smaller than it or smaller, and when it does, it confers the ability to breathe both air and water upon its rider.

 *Source: Pathfinder Rage of Elements*
 *OGL*